fmlarosa/JobHazardAnalysis/README.md

 As you will see, I did not have a chance to implement all of the CRUD functionality on the FrontEnd.
 However please note the Server DOES have complete CRUD capabilites created, I just did not have time to implement them all into React.

-### `NOTE: I have only run this application on Windows, I do not yet know if running on MacOS/Linux will yield any unexpected results`